imsourav19/Daily-journal/README.md

 # Daily-journal
-A journal to save everyday activities
+A journal to write in everyday activities

 ## Run on your Local Machine